Sonnet 530

 Sonnet 527

-So swathed in love sweet cherished moments find
+Coddled by love, sweet cherished moments find

-While ardent tears to eyes now do aspire;
+While ardent tears to wistful eyes aspire;

-I gaze upon the day that we first met,
+I gaze upon the hearth and ruminate

-Remembered smiles that still my soul can warm.
+Remembered smiles that still my spirit warms.

 Reminding me of youthful days fair passed,

-Beneath that blaze, orange embers do bedight
+Beneath the glim, orange embers do bedight

-A glowing comfort on the somber ash.
+A glowing comfort to grey somber ash.

-Love is the spirit of the life it bore,
+Love is the spirit of the life it bore—

 The pyre’s essence of the flames it wore.